MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-azure-sign-in-logs-for-surface-hub.md

 If you're experiencing sign-in issues with the Surface Hub device account or personal user sign-in, follow the troubleshooting steps on this page.

 ## View sign-in logs ##
-To access the Azure sign-ins log for a tenant, a user must have the necessary [role](azure/active-directory/reports-monitoring/concept-all-sign-ins#how-do-you-access-the-sign-in-logs) assigned.
+To access the Azure sign-in logs for a tenant, a user must have the necessary [role](azure/active-directory/reports-monitoring/concept-all-sign-ins#how-do-you-access-the-sign-in-logs) assigned.

 1. Sign into the [Azure portal](https://portal.azure.com/)
 2. Go to **Azure Active Directory** > **Users**
 3. Locate or search for the account you're troubleshooting and select it.
 4. Select **Sign-in logs**
-5. If the below banner is displayed, select **Try out our new sign-ins preview** link.
+5. If you see a banner to **Try out our new sign-ins preview**, select it.

 [ ![GIF image showing how to review Azure sign-in logs.](images/review-azure-sign-in-logs.gif) ](images/review-azure-sign-in-logs.gif#lightbox)